555k protests: Events

 The death of two students in the clashes between the police and the students during the 28-29 April events made the atmosphere in the country very tense.
 A group of young people decided to organise a protest.
-They mobilised others by word of mouth with the watchword "555k" - that is at 5pm on 5 May in Kızılay, but the details of exactly how of where the protest was to begin were unknown to those attending.
+They mobilised others by word of mouth with the watchword "555k" - that is at 5pm on 5 May in Kızılay, but the details of exactly how or where the protest was to begin were unknown to those attending.

-At the agreed time, Cemal Süreya, Altan Öymen and their friends were ready for action but when none was started they began it themselves around half past five.
+At the agreed time, Cemal Süreya, Altan Öymen and their friends were ready for action but when none took initiative to start the protest they began it themselves around half past five.
 Arm in arm, they and their fellow students began whistling the Plevna March.
 As they walked, the pedestrians they passed made way for them, and some started to follow them.
-The numbers grew steadily.
+Their numbers grew steadily.
 After a while, the activists reached Zafer Square and returned to Kızılay.
 However, by this time, the police had already been stationed in Kızılay to disperse the protesters.
-When they intervened in the demonstration, trying to break it up while the Plevna March continued to break out here and there all around them.
+They intervened in the demonstration, trying to break it up while the Plevna March continued to break out here and there all around them.

 At that time, the cars of President Celal Bayar, Prime Minister Adnan Menderes and Assembly Speaker Refik Koraltan were nearby as they were returning from the Assembly.
 Bayar and Menderes, who learned that there was a protest in Kızılay, wanted to see what was going on.
 As soon as they reached the square, howls of protest, booing and slogans went up.
 Menderes got out of his car and angrily confronted the protesters, challenging them and cursing them.
 He shouted: "Are you going to kill me?
 Come on, kill me!"
 The protesters replied: "We are not murderers, the government are murderers!"

 The police eventually managed to get Menderes into a vehicle belonging to Hürriyet Ankara Representative Emin Karakuş.
 While getting into the car, Menderes angrily banged on its inside ceiling.
 As soon as he was safely inside, Karakuş accelerated, broke through the crowd and left the square.

 During the protest, Menderes asked one of the students "What do you want?"
 (According to some rumors, the person he spoke to was former CHP Chairman Deniz Baykal, a student at that time, or alternatively, according to the poet Cemal Süreya, it was Vedat Dalokay).
-In answer, the student grabbed the collar of the Prime Minister's collar and said, "We want freedom!"
+In answer, the student grabbed the Prime Minister's collar and said, "We want freedom!"
 Menderes replied "You're holding onto the collar of the Prime Minister.
 Is there any greater freedom than that?"